scriptype/writ-cms/readme.md

 1) Go to a category folder
 2) Create a text file inside the folder

+#### Foldered posts

+If you need to refer/embed static assets, such as photos or demo iframes, within the post, the easiest way is to have a folder for everything the post needs, including the post itself.

 Create a foldered post:
-1) Go to a category folder
-2) Create a folder inside the category
+1) Create a folder
-3) Create a text file with name "index" or "post". e.g index.md, post.txt
+2) Inside the folder, create a text file named "post". e.g post.md, post.txt

 Human readable name of the folder will be the post title.

-If the post needs static resources, such as photos, they can be kept in the same folder as the post.

 A post file can look like this: